Snow-0/DWM/README.md

 Libraries
 ---------
-Swallow needs the the follow dependencies:
+Swallow needs the the following dependencies:
 + libxcb
 + Xlib-libxcb
 + xcb-res